awsdocs/aws-elemental-mediapackage-user-guide/doc_source/what-is-features.md

 MediaPackage does not support audio\-only inputs\.
 The stream configuration from the encoder must include at least one video track\.

 **Captions**
 Your embedded source captions can be CEA\-608 captions, CEA\-708 captions, or both CEA\-608 and CEA\-708\.
+MediaPackage will pass through these captions in the media segments on HLS, CMAF and DASH endpoints, and generate the appropriate manifest signaling\.
- MediaPackage currently doesn't support manifest signaling for closed captions\.
-The CEA\-608 or CEA\-708 stream will be present in the video\.
+Your input HLS playlist must include captions signaling tags\.
+If not present, MediaPackage will not be able to generate the corresponding output manifest signaling\.

 **CDN Authorization**
 MediaPackage supports content delivery network \(CDN\) authorization\.
 For information, see [CDN authorization in AWS Elemental MediaPackage](cdn-auth.md)\.